BuildClubSSN/CLASH/resources/power-unit.md

 - Verify that all downstream components tolerate the maximum fully charged voltage; for example, Li-Ion batteries may charge up to 4.2V per cell (8.4V for 2S), while most devices expect nominal cell voltage (3.7V per cell).

+# Battery weight, loading effects
+- Battery weight and voltage significantly impact a robot’s ability to perform line-following, color sensing, and gripper tasks due to their effect on power
+- consumption, sensor stability, and total runtime
 ## Understanding Battery C Rating and Choosing Appropriately
 - What is C Rating?
 - The C rating quantifies how quickly a battery can be discharged relative to its capacity.
 A battery with a capacity of 1000mAh (1Ah) and a C rating of 10 (10C)